metalninja1001/SecureMeSSH_WEB/README.md

 - You will need to enter the server name and/or ip address, username, password and a message.

 ### To receive a message.
-Start a listener on another device running bash
+Start a listener on another device running bash.
+This device could be on your local lan or the internet.
 - A listener may be started using the following command : `sudo nc -l -p 443 -k`